randomtable/Torifier/README.md

 # The project
 With this project you can redirect all your local connection through the Tor Network.

-Unlike other similari projects, with this method you can connect ti Tor through a Snowflake bridge.
+Unlike other similar projects, with this method you can connect to Tor through a Snowflake bridge.

 Scripts has been tested on a Kali Linux with GNOME, other systems or configurations has not been tested.